MakiAno/hyper_snackbar/README.md

 ```

 ## 💡 Usage

 ### Basic Usage (No Context required)
-You can now show a snackbar from anywhere (e.g., BLoC, ViewModels, or async callbacks) without passing a BuildContext.
+You can now show a snackbar from anywhere (e.g., BLoC, ViewModels, or async callbacks) without passing a `BuildContext`.

 ```dart
 final config = HyperConfig(